abolfazl-ai/4tech-robot/vocal_interaction/readme.md

+# Vocal Interaction
-This module coresponds to vocal interaction to the user and has four main functionalities:
+This module coresponds to vocal interaction with the user and has four main functionalities:
 - Wake word detection
 - Voice transcription
 - Natural Language Processing